Stuycs-K/final-project-9-hea-liue/WORKLOG.md

 ### date 5/30
 in class: discussed with Eric how to implement carve and helped him implement in on his computer;
 at home: worked on endGame() method and allowed for a reset game after losing/winning by pressing 'enter', implemented the changes we made in class;
+got the carve method fully working for squares = 0;

 ## GROUP MEMBER 2
 Eric Liu